 2) Technology and Accurate Records

 Technology like performance management or customer relationship management software(CRM) can help recruiters track candidate information and marketing strategies.
 Many companies are now offering recruiting software.
-These software are specifically designed to screen candidates and help with other recruiting tasks.
+This software is specifically designed to screen candidates and help with other recruiting tasks.

 3) Grow Your Network